What To Do When You Suffer From SAHM Blues

 Sometimes Screw it, ALL THE TIME, I avoid talking about THIS subject.
 Why?
 Because I have three children.
-Because, I’m supposed to be one of those experienced types.
-I’m mean, for my family to hear I’m having a hard time this late in the game… Won’t they question what have I been doing all of these years?
+Because I’m supposed to be one of those experienced types.
+I’m mean, for my family to hear I’m having a hard time this late in the game… For my family to hear that my child made me cry… Won’t they question what have I been doing all of these years?
 Frankly, if life has dealt you a few blows and you feel like you can’t avoid the SAHM blues (even though you are a seasoned mom), I’m here to help.
 Let’s look at the scenario together and discuss things we can do to improve our mood.
 Continue reading for more.

 Did you rest last night?

-Don’t begrudge me, that’s just how it is when there is always a newborn in the house.
-On top of that, add a child that is constantly leaving their bed to cuddle, another one that has coughing fits, and a hubby that returns to the home after college night courses… (stupid engineering degree.)
+Don’t judge me, that’s just how it is when there is always a newborn in the house.
+On top of that, add a child that is constantly leaving their bed to cuddle, another one that has coughing fits, and a hubby that returns late after college night courses…

 What about your vitamins?

 Particularly speaking, vitamin D. Although there are over the counter forms, in-taking vitamin D directly from a natural source is the best.
 What am I talking about?
 The sun.
 Sitting in the high sun for about 10 minutes with your skin exposed will enable your body to produce its own vitamin D. Vitamin D has important roles in the body, including modulation of cell growth, neuromuscular and immune function, reduces inflammation, as well as aids in calcium absorption.
 If you want a little help shaking the SAHM blues, then you are going to need a little daily sun exposure.

 It’s important to make room for the little things.